ajeetraina/dhi-sample-demos/redis-exporter/guides/guide.md

 ### Privileged ports

 Non-dev hardened images run as a nonroot user by default.
 As a result, applications in these images can't bind to privileged ports (below 1024) when running in Kubernetes or in Docker Engine versions older than 20.10.
-To avoid issues, configure your application to listen on port 1025 or higher inside the container, even if you map it to a lower port on the host.
-For example, `docker run -p 80:8080 my-image` will work because the port inside the container is 8080, and `docker run -p 80:81 my-image` won't work because the port inside the container is 81.

 ### No shell

 By default, image variants intended for runtime don't contain a shell.
-Use `dev` images in build stages to run shell commands and then copy any necessary artifacts into the runtime stage.
+Use dev images in build stages to run shell commands and then copy any necessary artifacts into the runtime stage.
 In addition, use Docker Debug to debug containers with no shell.

 ### Entry point